 sudo a2enmod proxy_http

-Next, you will need to adjust the Apache proxy configurations.
-The following directives need to be inserted into the VirtualHost command block in the site’s main Apache configuration file.
+Next, you need to adjust the Apache proxy configurations.
+Insert the following directives into the VirtualHost command block in the main configuration file of the Apache server.

-By common convention, this Apache configuration file is usually /etc/apache2/sites-available/example.com.conf on Ubuntu.
+You can usually find this Apache configuration file at the file path /etc/apache2/sites-available/example.com.conf on Ubuntu.

-The location and filename of a site’s Apache configuration file can vary.
+The location and filename of a website’s Apache configuration file can vary.

-Edit this file with your editor of choice, for example with the command:
+Edit this file using an editor of your choice, for example, with the command:

 sudo nano /etc/apache2/sites-available/example.com.conf

-Scroll through the file until you find the VirtualHost command block, which will look like:
+Scroll through the file until you find the VirtualHost command block, which will look like this:

 <VirtualHost *:80>